inko-lang/website/source/manual/compiler/optimisations.html.md

 `Block` type heavily, and calling methods every time they are executed would be rather expensive.

-This optimisation only occurs when sending `call` directory to a `Block`.
-If a type is `Dynamic` then an actual method call will occur.

 ## Tail call elimination

 The compiler uses tail call elimination to allow for tail recursive method